Tree trails and self-guided walks

 Binfields Nature Trail - parts of the woodland are over 400 years old, making it an ideal place for walking and spotting wildlife.
 The woodland is also home to a series of artworks inspired by the woodland and its flora and fauna.
 To find out more about this woodland download a copy of the Binfields Nature Trail map and take a self-guided walk.

 Old Down is ex-farmland with a narrow strip of mature beech wood part owned by Basingstoke and Deane Borough Council.
 The mature woodland is classed as a Site of Importance for Nature Conservation (SINC).
 Old Down is located beside the A30 on the west side of Basingstoke about 1 mile from Junction 7 of the M3.
-Click on this link Old Down woodland leaflet to download details of the trail.
+Download details of the trail below.